NVIDIA/NeMo-Aligner/docs/RLHFTraining.md

-# Training architecture and details
+# RLHF Training architecture and details

-## Reward Model training
-The NeMo-Aligner toolkit supports reward model training using pairwise comparisons.
-This training will look very similar to the NeMo Toolkit except that the GPT model has the last layer removed for a layer to output a scalar reward.

 ## PPO training
 During PPO training, four different models will be interacting with each other: